-(Note) The bridge connector(s) may be needed or not depending on your graphics cards.
+(Note) The bridge connector may be needed or not depending on your graphics cards.

-Procedure and driver screen for enabling CrossFireX/SLI technology may differ by graphics cards and driver version.
-Refer to the manual that came with your graphics cards for more information about enabling CrossFireX/SLI technology.
+Procedure and driver screen for enabling CrossFireX/SLI technology may differ by graphics cards.
+Refer to the manual that came with your graphics cards for more information about enabling Cross-FireX/SLI technology.